opensearch-project/documentation-website/_dashboards/visualize/visbuilder.md

 <img src="{{site.url}}{{site.baseurl}}/images/vis-builder-2.png" alt="VisBuilder new visualization start page">

-## Try VisBuilder in the OpenSearch Dashboards playground
+## Try it: VisBuilder in the OpenSearch Dashboards playground

 If you'd like to try out VisBuilder without installing OpenSearch locally, you can do so in the [Dashboards playground](https://playground.opensearch.org/app/vis-builder#/).
 VisBuilder is enabled by default.

-## Try VisBuilder locally
+## Try it: VisBuilder locally

 VisBuilder is enabled by default.
 If you want to disable it, set the feature `flag vis_builder.enabled:` to `false` in the `opensearch_dashboards.yml` file as follows: